michael-klein/enthjs/README.md

 The library is written in typescript and built as es6 modules.
 Most parts, including all templating directives, can be loaded on a as-needed basis.

-<a href="https://michael-klein.github.io/enthjs/">Click here to go to the documentation site, implemented with enth.js itself.</a>